crypt1d/redi.sh/README.md

 ##Usage:

 >By default redi.sh reads input from stdin and interprets it as a variable or array (if -a is used).
+>To avoid setting redis hostname and port number with each command, you can export REDIS_HOST and REDIS_PORT variables.

 ```
 ./redi.sh [-a] [-g <variable|array>] [-p <password>] [-H <hostname>] [-P <port>]